Table of Contents

 MYTH 2: Only fake gluta drips are dangerous.

-While it is true that a fake glutathione drip may have the ability to produce an adverse reaction in patients, the FDA still has not approved the use of gluta drips in the Philippines, meaning the products that all clinics use are unregulated, even Dr. Vicky Belo’s!
+While it is true that a fake glutathione celebrity drip may have the ability to produce an adverse reaction in patients, the FDA still has not approved the use of gluta drips in the Philippines, meaning the glutathione products that all clinics use are unregulated, even Dr. Vicky Belo’s glutathione brand!
 While some may disclose trusted sources, it still bears repeating that these are unregulated by governing bodies of dermatological practice in the country.
 Unlike places like Korea where glutathione IV treatments for skin whitening are FDA-approved, these practices are much more expensive.

 Finally, more and more people are sharing certain side effects that happened during their first treatment, including lightheadedness and dizziness.